 Rose weaves blue and red and white in a circle around the tip of my finger, then stretches the thread out long and twists into into a complex and attractive pattern.
 I realize she’s purposefully designing this bracelet with the colors of the American flag, for me.

 Her English is very good and I know a small amount of Arabic, but when Rose has something important to say, she doesn’t want a misunderstanding.
 She types her Arabic words into a translator and shows them to me in English.

 Like all Bedouins, Rose is Muslim and now, after I put my new bracelet on, she asks me what my religion is.
 I say I’m Christian.
 She doesn’t know the word.
 I type it in English, and then she understands.
 She says she had a Christian friend, a German woman who had spent time with her family a few years ago and promised she’d come back to see them but never did.

 I watch her pick up more spools of thread, purple and green and black, and start winding them around a stick instead of my finger.
 I want to take the thread and sew her the most beautiful life in the world.

-Written by: Connect the Cultures founder Sabina Lohr
+Written by: Connect the Cultures creator, Sabina Lohr